-The components in Figure 14 & Figure 15 are included in the extra parts bag supplied with the purchase of the GUH95T furnace.
+The components in Figure 15 & Figure 16, (page 19) are included in the extra parts bag that is supplied with the purchase of MQ furnaces.
 Depending on your particular installation, some of these components are optional and may not be used.
 Please refer to the descriptions and accompanying figures when installing these items.